vratsel/generic-jms-ra/README.md

 ### Most commonly used activation configuration properties
 * <strong>destination</strong> - the JNDI name of JMS destination from which the MDB will consume messages; **this is required**
-* <strong>destinationType</strong> - the type of JMS destination from which to consume messages; valid values are "javax.jms.Queue" or "javax.jms.Topic"
+* <strong>destinationType</strong> - the type of JMS destination from which to consume messages; valid values are `javax.jms.Queue`, `javax.jms.Topic`, or `javax.jms.Destination`; default is `javax.jms.Destination`
 * <strong>jndiParameters</strong> - the JNDI parameters used to perform the lookup of the destination and the connectionFactory; each parameter consists of a "name=value" pair; parameters are separated with a semi-colon (';'); if no parameters are specified then an empty InitialContext will be used (i.e. the lookup will be local)
-* <strong>connectionFactory</strong> - the JNDI name of connection factory which the RA will use to consume the messages; this is normally a connection factory which supports XA; this is required
+* <strong>connectionFactory</strong> - the JNDI name of connection factory which the RA will use to consume the messages; this is normally a connection factory which supports XA; **this is required**

 ### Less commonly used activation configuration properties
 * <strong>messageSelector</strong> - the JMS selector to use when consuming messages; default is null
-* <strong>acknowledgeMode</strong> - the acknowledgement mode used when consuming messages; only applicable when using Bean-Managed transactions; valid values are "DUPS_OK_ACKNOWLEDGE" and "AUTO_ACKNOWLEDGE"; default is "AUTO_ACKNOWLEDGE"; when Container-Managed transactions are used the acknowledgement of the message is performed by the Java EE application server in accordance with the outcome of the MDB's transaction (assuming such a transaction exists)
+* <strong>acknowledgeMode</strong> - the acknowledgement mode used when consuming messages; only applicable when using Bean-Managed transactions; valid values are `DUPS_OK_ACKNOWLEDGE` and `AUTO_ACKNOWLEDGE`; default is `AUTO_ACKNOWLEDGE`; when Container-Managed transactions are used the acknowledgement of the message is performed by the Java EE application server in accordance with the outcome of the MDB's transaction (assuming such a transaction exists)
 * <strong>subscriptionDurability</strong> - the durability of the topic subscription; default is non-durable; the value "Durable" makes the subscription durable, anything else makes it non-durable
 * <strong>clientId</strong> - the client ID to use for a topic subscription
 * <strong>subscriptionName</strong> - the name of the topic subscription